AAHOM/UILDOC/docs/components/filtersnew.md

 </squarespace:query>
 <div id="collectionData"></div>
 ```
-The above example has 2 groups ('grades,outreach'), comma separated, of category selections.
+In the above example:

+- **outreach-1** is the slug assigned to the outreach blog
+- **#collectionData** is the selector for the div where filter and items should be placed.
+- **{@|json}** is SquareSpace notation and must be exactly like this.
+- **'grades,outreach'** parameter is a list of groups, comma separated.
+Must match a valid list from the categories spreadsheet.
  - grades: will be a group of grades checkboxes, labeled "Grades".
  - outreach: will be a group of outreach checkboxes with the label "Outreach".

 **Overrides:**

-None
+URL parameter "groups", ie. "?groups=grades,outreach"

 **Usage:**